-This is obviously a bold claim, and it is hard to justify to Corp Dev teams that a single tool can solve all of their problems (not to mention these teams have most likely been sold numerous tools in the past and are not too eager to learn another new one).
+This is obviously a bold claim, and it is hard to justify to Corp Dev teams that a single corporate development software can solve all of their problems (not to mention these teams have most likely been sold numerous tools in the past and are not too eager to learn another new one).

 Certainly Agile-based tools can be helpful and support a transition to Agile-based project management, but the more realistic way to present Agile is through a vision and principles.